vitarn/serverless-qcloud-scf/README.md

 **Credentials**

-Note that `~/.qcloudcli/credentials` is where the [qcloudcli](https://cloud.tencent.com/product/cli) puts the crendentials after running `qcloudcli configure`.
+Note that `~/.qcloudcli/credentials` is where the [qcloudcli][link-qcloud-cli] puts the crendentials after running `qcloudcli configure`.
 You don't have to use qcloudcli though, you can just create a similar file with your own access keys and make sure pointing the value of the `credentials` field in `serverless.yml` to it.

 In addition to `qcloud_secretkey` and `qcloud_secretid`, please configure `qcloud_appid` (a numeric number for identifying your account, available in Qcloud Console) as well.
 This credential file should look something like this: